Sonnet 394

 Sonnet 392

-Where is Sylvia?
-Mystic maid of time
+O where is Sylvia, mystic maid of time

-Yet few did see that heart of love demure;
+Though few did see that heart of love demure;

-Soft silken skin bathed in a lustrous light,
+White silken skin bathed in a lustrous light,

 Slim arms askew as in a gentle swoon,

-I faded from her chamber duty bound
+I exited her chamber duty bound

 © Loubert S Suddaby.
 All Rights Reserved.